open5e/open5e/source/monsters/tome-of-beasts/H/herald-of-blood.rst

-**Call of Blood (2 Actions).** *Melee Weapon Attack.* +10 to hit, reach 5 ft., all creatures in reach. *Hit:* 39 (6d12) necrotic damage and each target must make a successful DC 17 Constitution saving throw or gain 1 level of exhaustion.
+**Call of Blood (2 Actions).** *Melee Weapon Attack.* +10 to hit, reach 5 ft., all creatures in reach. *Hit:* 39 (6d12) necrotic damage and each target must make a successful DC 17 Constitution saving throw or gain 1 level of :ref:`srd:exhaustion`.

 **Majesty of Ragnarok (3 Actions).** The herald of blood emits a terrifying burst of eldritch power.
-All creatures within 100 feet and in direct line of sight of the herald take 32 (5d12) necrotic damage, gain 2 levels of exhaustion, and are permanently blinded.
+All creatures within 100 feet and in direct line of sight of the herald take 32 (5d12) necrotic damage, gain 2 levels of :ref:`srd:exhaustion`, and are permanently :ref:`srd:blinded`.
 Targets that make a successful DC 15 Charisma saving throw are not blinded and gain only 1 level of exhaustion.